Kool-Aid McKinstry

-Early life and high school
+Early life

 McKinstry grew up in Birmingham, Alabama and attended Pinson Valley High School in Pinson, Alabama.
 He was named Alabama Mr. Football as a senior after breaking up 12 passes with two interceptions, both of which he returned for touchdowns, on defense and catching 45 passes for 706 yards and 11 touchdowns on offense.
-McKinstry was rated a five-star recruit and committed to play college football at Alabama after considering offers from Auburn and LSU.
+He was named the USA Today Defensive Player of the Year as a senior.
+McKinstry was rated a five-star recruit and committed to play college football at Alabama.